Northwest Regional Education Service District

 Expand/Contract Questions and Answers

-Our program provides transportation for student leaders from two bus locations: one in Beaverton and one in Salem.
-Transportation to each of our five sites (Meriwether, Magruder, Cedar Ridge.
-Trickle Creek and Arrah Wanna) is provided from the Beaverton location.
+Our program provides transportation for Student Leaders from two bus locations: one in Beaverton and one in Salem.
+Transportation to each of our five sites (Meriwether, Magruder, Cedar Ridge, Trickle Creek and Arrah Wanna) is provided from the Beaverton location.
 The bus that stops in Salem only goes to Trickle Creek, so most student Leaders use the bus location in Beaverton.

-Our student leaders' safety as well as maximizing training and time spent building relationships within the group are the driving forces behind this policy.
+Our Student Leaders' safety as well as maximizing training and time spent building relationships within the group are the driving forces behind this policy.
 The routes leading to our locations, particularly those on the coast, are isolated, winding, and hazardous after dark and during inclement weather.
 Additionally, the routes have very spotty cell phone reception.
-Moreover, our team begins "on-site" training on the bus while riding with student leaders.
+Moreover, our team begins "on-site" training on the bus while riding with Student Leaders.
 During this time, they teach games, songs, brainteasers, and share site-specific information and expectations.
-Student leaders should use this bus trip as an opportunity to introduce themselves and claim their camp name.
+Student Leaders should use this bus trip as an opportunity to introduce themselves and claim their camp name.

 We are happy to address any special reasons you may have for needing to provide your own transportation to your assigned site.
 Please email our volunteer coordination team at ods@nwresd.k12.or.us.
 Note that if you have a legitimate reason to drive to site, our office team will need time to get the request approved by the site supervisor and make the necessary arrangements.

 - Usually, yes.
-We do our best to assign student leaders to the same site and week as one or two of their friends.
+We do our best to assign Student Leaders to the same site and week as one or two of their friends.

 No. We do not allow friends to co-lead the same cabin group.

-Student leaders are responsible for supervising and engaging the students in their cabin and need to primarily focus on this obligation.
+Student Leaders are responsible for supervising and engaging the students in their cabin and need to primarily focus on this obligation.
 You will still have time to socialize with friends during the week at set times.

 - No. As of June 17, 2023, the COVID-19 vaccination requirement is no longer in effect.

 You must be at least a high school sophomore in good standing to participate.
 We welcome sophomores, juniors and seniors who are in good academic standing, as well as recent graduates and college students.
-On occasion, we do allow high school freshmen to volunteer with additional counselor recommendations.

 Please note that individual high schools sometimes impose their own restrictions, usually involving minimum grade point averages and attendance rates.

-Student leaders are required to bring at least one pair of sturdy, closed-toed shoes.
+Student Leaders are required to bring at least one pair of sturdy, closed-toed shoes.
 Crocs do not qualify.

 If you choose to bring your smart watch, you’ll be required to turn off all data capabilities.
 If the staff notice that your smart watch is a distraction for you or the people around you, it will be kept with other “contraband,” including cell phones until the end of the week.
-You’ll have access to these items during scheduled student leader free time.
+You’ll have access to these items during scheduled Student Leader free time.

 Our program is not responsible for any property that is damaged, lost or stolen.

 Yes!
 Beads are a significant part of our history and culture, an excellent incentive for students to engage, and a great tool for positive reinforcement.
-We have beads that student leaders give to sixth graders for specific activities and achievements, so you do not have to bring your own.
+We have beads that Student Leaders give to sixth graders for specific activities and achievements, so you do not have to bring your own.

 A few key notes if you choose to bring your own: